 1. Canceling credit cards and closing bank accounts.

-If you do decide to eliminate some of your credit cards before you leave, consider canceling them one by one over time, rather than all at once.
-For those you retain, make sure to contact the company to let them know you will be living abroad and where, otherwise your overseas purchase may raise suspicions of identity theft.
+If you decide to eliminate some of your credit cards before you leave, consider canceling them one by one over time, rather than all at once.
+For those you retain, make sure to contact the company to let it know you will be living abroad, otherwise your overseas purchases may raise suspicions of identity theft.

-While you’re making phone calls, it’s a good idea as well to contact the three major U.S. credit bureaus (Equifax, Experian and TransUnion) to let them know you’ll be living abroad.
-They can put a note to this effect on your account, which will automatically show up if someone applies for credit in your name in the United States, and may prevent identity theft.
-You might also consider signing up for a service that will alert you every time your credit report is requested, which will further help to provide an early warning for identity theft.
-Plus, you should obtain your free annual credit report from at least one of the bureaus as well to check for fraud, since you may not be able to do so from another country.
+While you’re making phone calls, it’s a good idea to also contact the three major U.S. credit bureaus (Equifax, Experian and TransUnion) to let them know you’ll be living abroad.
+They can place a fraud alert on your credit report, which will automatically show up if someone applies for credit in your name in the United States and may prevent identity theft.

-You should also inquire about differences when applying for a credit card in a foreign country, something many expatriates do so as to avoid the fees U.S. credit cards apply to foreign transactions.
-While this can save you money, it’s important to know how the rules for a foreign credit card may be different from those you’re accustomed to.
-For instance, in the United Arab Emirates, defaulting on your credit card can have dire consequences, including being prevented from leaving the country.
+You can save money on foreign transaction fees by applying for a credit card in your new country.
+However, it’s important to know how the rules for a foreign credit card may be different from those you’re accustomed to in the U.S. For instance, defaulting on your credit card in the United Arab Emirates or any other country can have dire consequences, and you could be prevented from leaving the country.

 While living abroad:

-Whatever you do, it's important to retain an address in the United States, experts advise.
+It’s important to retain an address in the United States, experts advise.
 Without one, it may be difficult to maintain your U.S. bank account and to re-establish credit when you return home.
-Mitchell advises using a mailing service that will provide you with a U.S. address and provide you online access to scans of your mail.
-"Even a P.O. box is not good enough anymore -- banks are cracking down on them," Mitchell says, meaning using one to maintain the illusion that you're still living in the U.S. isn't effective.
+Use a mailing service like Traveling Mail or Earth Class Mailbox, which will provide you with a U.S. address and provide you online access to scans of your mail.

 When you return: